-LiveOne's senior credit facility contains provisions that limit its and our operating activities, including covenant relating to the requirement to maintain a certain amount cash (as provided in the senior credit facility loan agreement).
-If an event of default occurs and is continuing, the senior credit facility lender may among other things, terminate its obligations thereunder, accelerate its debt and require LiveOne and/or us to repay all amounts thereunder.
+LiveOne's ABL Credit Facility and the Capchase Loan contain certain provisions that limit its and our operating activities, including the ABL Credit Facility containing a covenant relating to the requirement to maintain a certain amount cash (as provided in the ABL Credit Facility loan agreement).
+If an event of default occurs and is continuing, the ABL Credit Facility lender and/or Capchase may among other things, terminate their obligations thereunder, accelerate their debt and require LiveOne and/or us to repay all amounts thereunder.
 For example, on October 13, 2022, a judgement was entered in favor of SoundExchange, Inc. ("SX") against LiveOne and Slacker in the United States District Court Central District of California in the amount of approximately \$9.8 million.
-On February 3, 2023, LiveOne entered into an agreement to settle the dispute with SX and related court judgement entered against the defendants, pursuant to which LiveOne agreed to make certain monthly payments to SX for a period of 24 months and certain other payments in the event LiveOne obtains additional financing(s), unless LiveOne repays the judgment amount earlier pursuant to the terms of the agreement, and SX agreed not to take any action to enforce such judgment, so long as the defendants are not in default under the agreement.
-LiveOne's debt agreements with the senior credit facility lender contains a covenant that if a material adverse change occurs in its financial condition, or such lender reasonably believes the prospect of payment or performance of their loan is materially impaired, the lender at its option may immediately accelerate their debt and require LiveOne to repay all outstanding amounts owed thereunder.
-If for any reason LiveOne fails to comply with the terms of its settlement agreement with SX, its senior credit facility lender may declare an event of default and at its option may immediately accelerate its debt and require LiveOne and/or us to repay all outstanding amounts owed under the senior credit facility, which would materially adversely impact our business, operating results and financial condition.
-As of June 30, 2023, LiveOne was not in compliance with a financial covenant under the Revolving Credit Facility but is in the process of obtaining a waiver from the Senior Lender to remove the non-compliance.
+On February 3, 2023, LiveOne and Slacker entered into an agreement to settle the dispute with SX and related court judgement entered against the defendants, pursuant to which LiveOne agreed to make certain monthly payments to SX for a period of 24 months and certain other payments in the event LiveOne obtains additional financing(s), unless LiveOne or Slacker repays the judgment amount earlier pursuant to the terms of the agreement, and SX agreed not to take any action to enforce such judgment, so long as the defendants are not in default under the agreement.
+LiveOne's debt agreements with the ABL Credit Facility lender contains a covenant that if a material adverse change occurs in its financial condition, or such lender reasonably believes the prospect of payment or performance of their loan is materially impaired, the lender at its option may immediately accelerate their debt and require LiveOne to repay all outstanding amounts owed thereunder.
+If for any reason LiveOne fails to comply with the terms of its settlement agreement with SX, its ABL Credit Facility lender may declare an event of default and at its option may immediately accelerate its debt and require LiveOne and/or us to repay all outstanding amounts owed under the ABL Credit Facility and which would then allow Capchase to declare a default under their loan agreement with us, which would materially adversely impact our business, operating results and financial condition.
+In the event LiveOne fails to make any payment of any principal of, or interest or premium on, any indebtedness owed to the ABL Credit Facility lender, Capchase would have the right to declare a default under its loan agreement with LiveOne.
+As of December 31, 2023, LiveOne was in compliance with all covenants under the Capchase Loan and the ABL Credit Facility.